FDio/csit/docs/report/introduction/test_scenarios_overview.rst

    applications run in host user-mode.
 TRex is used as a traffic generator.

+#. **T-Rex Performance**: T-Rex perfomance tests are executed in physical
+   FD.io testbeds, focusing on T-Rex data plane performance in NIC-to-NIC loopback topologies.
+Tested across Intel Skylake servers, range of NICs (10GE) and selected traffic profiles.
+TRex is used as a traffic generator.

 #. **VPP Functional**: VPP functional tests are executed in virtual
    FD.io testbeds, focusing on VPP packet processing functionality, including both network data plane and in-line control plane.
 Tests